rcapollari/NBA-Team-and-Arena-Finder/README.md

 Upon running the app, it will take you to the home page below.
 There is a Plotly map that the user can hover over to see the locations of each NBA team.
 The user will need to select a team on the right side menu to move forward.
 ![Home Page](/images/Home%20Page.png)

+Once a team has been selected, the user will go through a short series of questions to determine which page they want to land on.